GabeStah/gremlin-chaos-monkey/src/index.md

 ### Cons of Chaos Monkey

 - **Requires Spinnaker**: As discussed in [The Origin of Chaos Monkey][#spinnaker-strictly], Chaos Monkey **does not** support deployments that are managed by anything other than Spinnaker.
+- **Requires MySQL**: Chaos Monkey also requires the use of MySQL 5.X, as discussed in more detail in the [Chaos Monkey Tutorial][/developer-tutorial] chapter.
 - **Limited Failure Mode**: Chaos Monkey's limited scope means it injects one type of failure – causing pseudo-random instance failure.
 Thoughtful Chaos Engineering is about looking at an application's future, toward unknowable and unpredictable failures, beyond those of a single AWS instance.
 Chaos Monkey only handles a tiny subset of the "long tail" failures that software will experience during its life cycle.
 Check out the [Chaos Monkey Alternatives][/alternatives] chapter for more information.
 - **Lack of Coordination**: While Chaos Monkey can terminate instances and cause failures, it lacks much semblance of coordination.
 Since Chaos Monkey is an open-source tool that was built by and for Netflix, it's left to you as the end-user to inject your own system-specific logic.
 Bringing down an instance is great and all, but knowing how to coordinate and act on that information is critical.